NateRex/malmo-task-learning/README.md

 ## Usage

 First, ensure that you have a working copy of Microsoft's MalmoPlatform, and can run both the Minecraft client and the Python missions.
 The repository for the Malmo project can be found [here](https://github.com/Microsoft/malmo).
-Once that is working, clone this repository onto your local machine at any location.

 #### Windows

-- Add the Python_Examples/ directory of the MalmoPlatform repository to your list of environment variables.
+- Clone this repository into the Python_Examples/ directory of the MalmoPlatform repository.

 - Any of the missions in this repository can then be ran using Python:

     ```
-    cd .../malmo-task-learning/lib/
+    cd .../MalmoPlatform/Python_Examples/malmo-task-learning/lib
     python Example.mission.py
     ```

 #### Mac/Linux

+- Clone this repository onto your local machine.

-- Add the Python_Examples/ directory to the PYTHONPATH environment variable in either .bash_profile or .bash_src:
+- **Currently, the Python script files must be copied directly into the Python_Examples/ directory of the MalmoPlatform repository in order to be ran.**

+- Any of the missions can then be ran using Python:

     ```
-    export PYTHONPATH=..../MalmoPlatform/Python_Examples:$PYTHONPATH
-    ```

-- Any of the missions in this repository can then be ran using Python:

-    ```
-    cd .../malmo-task-learning/lib/
+    cd .../MalmoPlatform/Python_Examples
     sudo python Example.mission.py
     ```